andersjanmyr/octocat-zen/docs/README.md

 ## Lab 16: Create your own action

 - Create small teams of two to three people.
-- Start with brainstorming to come up with a great idea for a gitHub Action that can help you to improve your workflow.
-Remember that you can use any event on GitHub.
+- Start with brainstorming to come up with a great idea for a GitHub Action that can help you to improve your workflow.
+Remember that you can use [any event on GitHub](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/events-that-trigger-workflows).
 - Build and test your action.
 - Add documentation in the README.
 - Provide a sample workflow.
 - Prepare to present your action to the workshop audience.

-If you want to interact with GitHub you can install and import the `@actions/github` library:
+If you want to interact with GitHub you can install and import the `@actions/github` library and create a `client`:

 ```javascript
 import * as core from '@actions/core';